Top 10 employee benefits and their tax (dis)deductibility

 • 2

-Non-cash = rewards that do not take the form of direct financial compensation and are usually not subject to income tax up to a certain limit*.
+Non-monetary = rewards that do not take the form of direct financial compensation.

 • Home office